Navigation

 Because End User Devices are connected to networks and often used outside office settings, they are prime targets for cyberattacks.
 Common threats include malware infections, phishing scams, and unauthorized access due to weak passwords or outdated software.

 To protect against these risks, devices often include antivirus software, firewalls, and encryption tools.
-Organizations may also use endpoint detection and response (EDR) tools that actively monitor for suspicious behavior and isolate threats in real time.
+Organizations may also utilize endpoint detection and response (EDR) tools that actively monitor for suspicious behavior and isolate threats in real-time.
 User training is also essential in helping individuals recognize and avoid potential dangers.

 Remote Work and Virtual Access